alessandro-zanella/az-website-ssg-code/az-website/content/DanceWiki/Salsa/Salsa_On2/beginner/001-timing.md

 tags: ["on2"]
 ---

-# Musicality for Dancers: Understanding the Timing Basics

-Instructor: 14 RT Agha

-## Introduction
+## Introduction:

 This lesson introduces the fundamental concept of 'Clave' in salsa music, a musical structure that is essential for building melodies and rhythm patterns.
 Understanding Clave is crucial for dancers to create and perform choreographies effectively.

 ## Understanding Musical Bars in Salsa

 - **Definition of a Musical Bar**: In salsa, a musical bar consists of four beats.
 - **Subdivision of Beats**: These four beats can be subdivided further.
-For example, counting can be done as "1 & 2 & 3 & 4 &".
+For example, counting can be done as "1 & 2 & 3 & 4 &" or "1 2 3 4 5 6 7 8".

 ## The Concept of Clave